Know More about Your Pure Copper Item

-There are many questions which comes to our mind for any copper item, that how durable it is, if it is pure copper or not, the thickness of the copper sheet used or how to take care of the copper items.
+There are many questions which come to our mind for any copper item, that how durable it is if it is pure copper or not, the thickness of the copper sheet used or how to take care of the copper items.

-Here in this article, i have added some major points which will clear all the doubts which is related to the purchasing and taking care of the Copper Utensils whether it is Copper Jug, Copper Bottle, Copper Glass, Copper Water Pot or other copper utensil.
+Here in this article, I have added some major points which will clear all the doubts which is related to the purchasing and taking care of the Copper Utensils whether it is Copper Jug, Copper Bottle, Copper Glass, Copper Water Pot or another copper utensil.

-The first test is to check the resistivity and the conductivity.
-Copper has a resistivity of around 1.7 x 10^-8 ohm-mtrs at room temperature.
+Copper has a resistivity of around 1.7 x 10^-8 ohm-meter at room temperature.
 Means that it conducts the electric current well, that is why it is used in the wires used to flow current.
 If your copper item does not conduct current well, it is not made of pure copper.
 If you can determine the resistance of your item with an ohmmeter, you can calculate the resistivity of the item.
-To convert from resistance to resistivity, multiply the resistance by cross-sectional area of the item and divide by its length.
+To convert from resistance to resistivity, multiply the resistance by the cross-sectional area of the item and divide by its length.
 If the resistivity of your object is larger than copper's resistivity, it is likely not made of pure copper.

 Copper is very less magnetic.
 So, if you place the magnet closer to the copper item you wish to test, you will not see any effect on it.
 But the powerful magnet may have a slight effect on your copper item.